← Back to blog

 Germany has incredible public funding for startups.
 Most founders don't know they exist.

 We got into IFB Hamburg InnoFinTech (accepted - 1 of 6 startups).
-That single program covered the full €200k.
+That single program covered €200k.

 Key insight: Public funding offices want to fund you.
 They have budgets to deploy.
 Your job is to make it easy for them.